buddly27/champollion/doc/directive.rst

     Indicate whether the constructor method should be displayed if available.

+* skip-attribute-value:
+    Indicate whether attribute values within the class should be skipped.

 * undoc-members:
     Indicate whether members with no docstrings should be displayed.